 On paper (or screen) your £1,000 will still say £1,000 but how much that £1,000 will buy you (if prices are rising) will have dropped.

-Cash ISAs were barely protecting our savings when inflation was at normal levels.the Bank of England’s (BoE) inflation target is 2%, so with inflation reaching 4.8% in the UK and 7% in the US at the end of last year, holding cash in an ISA might mean your money is simply losing its value.
+Cash ISAs were barely protecting our savings when inflation was at normal levels.
+The Bank of England's (BoE) inflation target is 2%, so with UK inflation up to 9.2% and US inflation at 5%, holding cash in an ISA might mean your money is simply losing its value.

 We should say the current levels of inflation are unusual by recent historic standards and the result of a few pandemic induced factors.
 How long prices are likely to keep rising is also hotly debated.